skrey/yellow-extensions/core/README.md

 How to use the core?
 --------------------
-The plugin provides the core features for your website.
+The plugin provides the core functionality for your website.
 It takes care of requests and access to the file system.
 You can use the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/commandline) to show software version and updates.
 To show information about your website add a `[yellow]` shortcut to a page.
 See example below.

 Example
 -------